Limiting dynamics for Q-learning with memory one in symmetric two-player, two-action games: Setting

 \subsection{Model}

 We consider the same setting as \cite{Usui2021} and we will employ broadly similar notation for ease of reference.
-The setting is that of an IPD played by two Q-learners, labeled $a\in \{1, 2\}$ and using the convention $-a=\{1, 2\}\backslash a$, with one period memory.
+The setting is that of an PD played by two Q-learners, labeled $a\in \{1, 2\}$ and using the convention $-a=\{1, 2\}\backslash a$, with one-period memory.
 Each Q-learner has a choice between two actions: defect (D) or cooperate (C).
 We denote the actions by $\sigma_{a}\in \{C, D\}$.
-Due to the one period memory this becomes a multi-state game with the possible states being $\boldsymbol{\sigma}=(\sigma_{1}, \sigma_{2})\in \{(D, D), (D,C), (C,D),(C, C)\}$, where the first component of the vector denotes the action of player one and the second component denotes the action of player two.
-The payoff (or reward) for player $a$ when the game is in state $\boldsymbol{\sigma}$ is denoted by $r_{a}(\boldsymbol{\sigma})$ and takes the following form for the IPD:
+Due to the one-period memory the game becomes a multi-state game with the possible states being $\boldsymbol{\sigma}=(\sigma_{1}, \sigma_{2})\in \{(D, D), (D,C), (C,D),(C, C)\}$, where the first component of the vector denotes the action of player one and the second component denotes the action of player two.
+The payoff (or reward) for player $a$ when the game is in state $\boldsymbol{\sigma}$ is denoted by $r_{a}(\boldsymbol{\sigma})$ and takes the following form: